elliejeanclark/startup/notes.md

 ## Debugging Node.js
 You can debug a js file in VS by pressing F5, then select node.js.
 Proceed to debug.
 You can also continue execution of code by pressing F10 and F11 will step into a function call and F5 while running will continue running from current line.
 Stop debugging at any time by pressing shift + F5
 # React
 React runs in your web browser.
 Why use Web Frameworks?
 It simplifies common patterns, provides common components, improves performance, and increases device coverage.
+React abstracts HTML into a JavaScript Variant called JSX.
+It then uses a preprocessor called Babel to go back into valid HTML and JavaScript.
+The `React.createElement` function will then generate DOM elements and monitor the data they represent for changes.
+When a change happens, react triggers dependent changes.